This article has links to products and services we love, which we may make commission from.

 Buxton For Sunsets

-Just south of Avon is Buxton’s Haulover Day Use Area, which is worth adding to your itinerary for its intense sunsets over the Pamlico Sound.
+Just south of Avon is Buxton’s Haulover Day Use Area, worth adding to your itinerary for its intense sunsets over the Pamlico Sound.

 The bays and sound side of the island are the best locations in the Outer Banks for daily sunsets.